 2. You can apply at a US/Canada border crossing.
 If you live close to the border, you can apply in advance; otherwise, you can apply when you enter Canada at the start of September.
 It is a good idea to allow a few extra hours for the border crossing to ensure you have enough time for Study Permit processing before move-in.

-3. You can submit your paper application in person or by mail to the VAC in Los Angeles; or by mail to the visa office in Los Angeles.
+3. You can submit your paper application by mail to the Visa Application Centre (VAC) in Los Angeles.

 STUDENTS FROM OUTSIDE OF THE US

 • You will need to apply to the Canadian Visa Office in your home country (or a designated alternative).
 Here is a list of Canadian Visa Offices: http://www.cic.gc.ca/english/information/offices/apply-where.asp

 • The application process can take anywhere from 2 weeks to 3 months.
 To be safe, apply for your Study Permit as soon as you receive your ‘Official Letter of Acceptance’ and ‘Confirmation of Enrolment’ documents from Quest.
 A digital copy will be sent to you.
 If you require a physical copy, please contact your admissions counsellor.
 Make sure that all of the information on the documents is correct before submitting an application, and save a copy for your records.

 • A number of Canadian Visa Offices have different Study Permit application procedures.
 Make sure you have the correct procedures directly from the office or their specific website (for example, the Canadian Visa Office in Beijing has a different website than the Canadian Visa Office in London).

 • Depending on your citizenship or where you live, you may require an eTA (Electronic Travel Authorization) or a Visitor Visa, as well as a study permit.
 Your eTA or Visitor Visa will be issued to you at the same time as your study permit.
 You do not need to apply separately or to pay an additional fee.